DataDog/integrations-core/teamcity/README.md

 4. Assign the Read-only role to the Guest user.
 See [Assigning Roles to Users][24].
 ![Guest user settings][20]
 ![Assign Role][21]

+**Note:**
+- For basic HTTP authentication specify identified `username` and `password` in `teamcity.d/conf.yaml` at the `conf.d/` folder of your [Agent's configuration directory][3]
+- `Access denied.
+Enable guest authentication or check user permissions.` would result in case of incorrect/insufficent user permission

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->